 For the senior project the student implements, documents, and presents their completed project of the proposal generated in ECE414.
 Having defined their project, students gather the resources necessary and proceed to execute their designs.
-This period will include the construction, testing, troubleshooting, refinement, and evaluation of their project.
+The project should incorporate appropriate engineering standards and respect realistic constraints (be viably achievable within the given time and be well defined in its scope).
+The implementation period will include the construction, testing, troubleshooting, refinement, and evaluation of their project.
 A formal presentation of the project is made.
 A professional caliber documentation of the project is also required, and may go through numerous iterations of review.
 The final project report must consider most of the following: environmental impact, sustainability, manufacturability, ethics, health and safety issues, and political concerns.
 Time management, prioritization of process, formal communication, overcoming obstacles and meeting deadlines are monitored by the project advisor.
 Weekly reports and meetings are expected.
 The advisor also serves as a resource for the student.
 However, full responsibility for the success of the project rests on the student.
-Crossdisciplinary projects are encouraged.
+Cross disciplinary projects are encouraged.
 Prerequisites: ECE414.
 (Offered in the spring)

-DIGITAL SIGNAL PROCESSING ECE430
+ECE430 DIGITAL SIGNAL PROCESSING